I finished The Art of Biblical Narrative by Robert Alter.

 - The reader sees an even greater sign of madness, that Saul’s memory is impacted

 - The reader realizes the “test of prophecy” was misinterpreted: Saul was mad from the beginning and Samuel is a terrible judge of kingship

-Alter repeatedly uses analogy to film or Western literature, but completely misses the near perfect analogy to Roman Polanski’s Repulsion.
-Repulsion is shocking because the main character (a sympathetic young women) is mad for the entire duration of the whole time.
+Alter repeatedly uses analogies to film or Western literature, but completely misses the near-perfect analogy to Roman Polanski’s Repulsion.
+Repulsion is shocking because the main character (a sympathetic young woman) is mad for the entire duration of the whole time.
 But (unlike The Sixth Sense) this does not depend on a character forgetting the past and (unlike Turn of the Screw) the narrator is reliable.
-The “first hints” of madness are not this or that quirk at the middle of the film: the first hints of madness are the very activities that seemed to confirm the main character was worth rooting for.
+The “first hints” of madness are not this or that quirk in the middle of the film: the first hints of madness are the very activities that seemed to confirm the main character was worth rooting for.